bbugyi200/zorg/README.md

 ### `zorg template --help`

 ```
-usage: zorg template render [-h] template [variables ...]
+usage: zorg template [-h] {init,list,render} ...

-Render a new .zo file using a .zot template.

-positional arguments:
-  template    Path to the .zot template.
-  variables   A list of variable specs of the form of key=value.
+Commands for managing .zot templates.

 options:
   -h, --help          show this help message and exit

+subcommands:
+  {init,list,render}
+    init              Initialize a new file using a zorg template.
+    list              List all zorg template files.
+    render            Render a new .zo file using a .zot template.
 ```

 ### `zorg template init --help`